From the Back Cover

 NORWEGIAN WOOD was my first Murakami, and I’ve heard it’s a good place to start, especially for us readers who prefer contemporary over fantasy.
 Plus, in an interview with Timothée Chalamet, Harry Styles named it as his desert island book, so I was sure I picked a good one (and you can’t argue that logic!!).

-Murakami is often criticized by feminists for his blatant belittling of women, and just a few pages into Norwegian Wood, I understood why.
+Murakami is often criticized by feminist readers for his blatant belittling of women, and just a few pages into NORWEGIAN WOOD, I understood why.
 It’s the constant references to Naoko’s beauty and size, emphasizing that Toru found her to be more beautiful after she lost weight (though she only lost weight due to severe depression after the death of her boyfriend).
 It’s not just these references towards the female characters, like Naoko and Midori, but it’s the fact that they are not made about the male characters in return.
 I’ve been spoiled by reading mostly female authors this year, and it’s these kinds of sexist character remarks that I haven’t missed.
-Though this bothered me, it didn’t necessarily take away from my enjoyment of the novel.
+Though this bothered me, it didn’t necessarily take away from my reading of the novel.

 “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”

 Realistic fiction with a few fantastical quirks makes NORWEGIAN WOOD the go-to novel for Murakami fans who struggle with overly magical narratives.
 I’m already looking forward to my next venture into the Murakami backlist.